 Wondering how you can work to help pollinators?
 Here are a few easy ways to start:

 - Plant more native species and pollinator-friendly plants in your yard and garden.
-Check out this brochure to help you get started.

 - Avoid using pesticides whenever possible.
 Remove pests by hand and use non-systemic pesticides such as insecticidal soap if necessary.

 - Don’t use insecticides on bee swarms.
 If you notice a swarm on your property, contact a local honey co-op (like the Chicago Honey Co-Op) and a beekeeper will come and remove it from your property.

 Thanks to Rose Pest Solutions for sponsoring this post.